George Walters (VC)

 George Walters VC (15 September 1829 – 3 June 1872) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Background

 George was born on 15 September 1829 in Newport Pagnell, Buckinghamshire.
 His father was James Walters, an Innkeeper in that town.
 His mother was Jane Green.
 George was the third child of seven.
 There are no records of George’s early life and we can only speculate his reasons for joining the Army.
 'Going for a soldier' in mid-Victorian England was still not a respectable thing to do but, as industrialism spread, so there was less need for men on the land and unemployment began to be a factor.

 49th Regiment

-On 1 June 1744, the eight independent companies garrisoning Jamaica were amalgamated into a Regiment on the advice of the Governor, Edward Trelawney who, although he had no previous military experience, was appointed Colonel and the Regiment called Trelawney’s Regiment, as it was the fashion at the time to name Regiments after their Colonel.
-This Regiment was at first numbered 63rd but after the re-organisation of 1748 it finally became the 49th Regiment of Foot.

-In 1782, Regiments were given County titles to assist in recruiting.
-The 49th Regiment then became known as the 49th (Hertfordshire) Regiment.

-The 49th returned from the war in Canada in July 1815 and almost immediately marched from Weymouth where they discarded their battered campaign clothing for new scarlet coats, neat white breeches, black shako and gaiters, and took over the duties of guarding such members of the Royal family who were in residence there.
-Everything was pipe clayed and polished, the appearance of the men on parade had such an effect on the youthful Princess Charlotte that she begged that the 49th might be 'her' Regiment.
-This was approved, and the title Princess Charlotte of Wales's Regiment was granted later that year.

-In 1841, the 49th was sent from India to take part in the First Opium War with China, and it was in action at the capture of Chusan, Canton, Amoy and Shanghai.
-In consequence of the consistent gallantry displayed by all ranks during the campaign the Regiment was awarded, as a badge, the Dragon super scribed 'China'.
-It is the China Dragon that later became the cap badge of the Royal Berkshire Regiment and formed the centrepiece of the Regimental badge of the Duke of Edinburgh’s Royal Regiment.

 The British Army alone was an all-volunteer force, whose soldiers enlisted for an initial period of ten years in the Infantry.
-George Walters joined the 49th in 1848 and was promoted to the rank of Sergeant within six years.
+George Walters joined the 49th Regiment of Foot in 1848 and was promoted to the rank of Sergeant within six years.